chili-chips-ba/openCologne/README.md

     - bugs and idiosyncrasies
     - ideas for enhancement and automation of the development process

-- Comps with comparable Gowin, Lattice and Xilinx silicon
+- Comps with Gowin, Lattice and Xilinx silicon in the 20K LUT category
-    - size: LUTs and FFs
     - Fmax
     - utilization metrics
+    - practically achievable design sizes in LUTs and FFs, i.e. the overall efficiency of GateMate architecure

 - Misc.
     - help prepare demos and marketing material for trade shows

-While doing our best to fulfill these special requests that are outside of NLnet framework, we'd better plan for a follow up project for other CologneChip needs that will undoubtly emerge in the course of ongoing work.
+While doing our best to fulfill these special requests that are outside of NLnet task list, we'd better plan for a follow up project for other CologneChip needs that are emerging in the course of this work.

+For example, we've already established that TetriSaraj (PicoSOC with PicoRV32) can on GateMate barely run at `31MHz` in its high Voltage setting `-om 3, -tm 3`, see this [issue](https://github.com/chili-chips-ba/openCologne/issues/35#issue-2529092332).
+On the other hand, the lowest speed-grade Artix7 (xc7a35tcpg236-1) had no problem with `100MHz+`.
+Moreover, this is even not an apples-to-apples comparison since, to make GateMate go over 25MHz (which is the absolute minimum for our VGA video sub-system), we had to strip the PicoSOC down to barebones, i.e. take out its features that were not critical for TetriSaraj.
+Without that, the original GateMate Fmax for the 100% identical RTL was on the order of `16MHz`.

+Similarly, we found that GateMate [timing reporting](https://github.com/chili-chips-ba/openCologne/issues/35#issue-2529092332) was sub-standard, its [constraints-driven](https://github.com/chili-chips-ba/openCologne/issues/38) property questionable, [SystemVerilog](https://github.com/chili-chips-ba/openCologne/issues/3) support not built-in, [simulation](https://github.com/chili-chips-ba/openCologne/issues/14) lacking.

+Most importantly, the **GateMate proprietary P_R tool has repeatedly proved to be erroneous and unreliable**, see issues https://github.com/chili-chips-ba/openCologne/issues/30 and https://github.com/chili-chips-ba/openCologne/issues/25.
+For the complete account, please review all discussions and issues we've raised, both open and closed.

+The good news is that, just as our project is uncovering issues, so is CologneChip addressing them... to slowly, step by step, turn GateMate tools and silicon into an FPGA platform that's actually useable in the real-life designs.

+We are proud to have also initiated GateMate enablement in opensource Amaranth and PipelineC dev frameworks.

 ## Beinvolved
 We welcome everyone interested to contribute.
 Please reach out to fpga@chili-chips.com, or join our <a href="https://discord.gg/F5UPDFFdsH">GateMate Discord Channel</a>.